| Title: | Detect and Check for Separation and Infinite Maximum Likelihood Estimates |

 exhibit quasi-complete separation if there exists a non-zero

-parameter vector such that
+parameter vector such that and

-, where
+, where and are the

 matrices formed by the rows of the model matrix $X$ corresponding